k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 This pass establishes a small, consistent internal-navigation grammar without changing the site's major information architecture.
 It adds persistent family navigation to Writing and the Blog archive, low-chrome return links to detail pages, and reverse Subject links derived from the curated Subject data.
 Existing authored related-post lists, series context, tables of contents, and the Coat of Arms family navigation remain intact.

+A same-day follow-on also resurrected `/consulting/` as a current page and gave it deliberate inbound paths from the homepage, About, and Contact without adding it to the primary navbar or flattening it into the destination directory.

-The final generated-site graph contains 2,114 canonical HTML routes and 36,902 unique internal route edges.
+The current generated-site graph contains 2,114 canonical HTML routes and 36,911 unique internal route edges.
 Every one of the 878 expected collection/detail relationships is covered.
-Seven routes remain without inbound links; all are documented legacy or utility exceptions rather than newly stranded content.
+Six routes remain without inbound links: the 404 document, four recovered archive pages awaiting reintegration during the broader resurrection work, and the legacy `/projects/` concept awaiting an editorial decision.

 ## 1. Initial graph audit